aurelia-toolbelt/aurelia-plugin-skeleton-typescript/README.md

 # Aurelia plugin skeleton with Typescript

-Maybe happened to you that you want to write an Aurelia plug-in.
-If yes this is for you :)

-This plugin system created based on:
+Need to make a Aurelia Typescript plugin ?
+If the answer is "YES!!!", then you have just found the perfect place to start :-)

+Here is the key components of the plugin skeleton:
 1. [Typescript](https://www.typescriptlang.org/) as a typed superset of JavaScript that compiles to plain JavaScript.
-2. [FuseBox](https://github.com/fuse-box/fuse-box) as a bundler/module loader for the **sample**
+2. [FuseBox](https://github.com/fuse-box/fuse-box) as a bundler/module loader for the **sample** (incl [fuse-box-aurelia-loader](https://github.com/fuse-box/fuse-box-aurelia-loader))
 3. [Jest](https://facebook.github.io/jest/) as delightful JavaScript testing.
 4. [Puppeteer](Puppeteer) as headless Chrome for E2E testing.
-5. [FuseBox Typechecker](https://github.com/fuse-box/fuse-box-typechecker) as a simple helper to do typechecking.
+5. [FuseBox Typechecker](https://github.com/fuse-box/fuse-box-typechecker) as a simple helper to do typechecking & linting while developing and producting the final build.

 ### How to build and run sample
 * ```npm run watch```
+  * Launches sample and watches src folder
+  * it typcheckes and tslints on every save
 * ```npm run build```
+  * Produces amd/commonjs/system/es2015 builds
+  * This will *not* emit/update files if you have any typescript or tslint errors

 ### How to rename to your own plugin
 * ```npm run setup```
-  * should anwser the questions about name and version
+  * Answer the question about name and version.
-  * then run one of the above-mentioned scripts :smile:
+  * Then run `npm run watch`
+  * Now open `http://localhost:4444` to see plugin in action.

-### How to test our functionalities
+### How to run unitTest

 * ```npm run unitTest```
   * for unit testing with Jest.